What is a Trigger?

 New Perspective on Triggers

 A trigger is a part of the formation of non-integrated memory.
 A trigger is formed when a memory of an overwhelming painful event is not integrated by the conscious mind at the time of the situation into long-term memory storage.
-A trigger is the connection between where a negative painful memory is stored in a subconscious dissociative storage area and the conscious mind for retrieval in at a future time.
-A trigger is activated by an outside stimuli and evokes a surfacing of a dissociated memory which in turn produces unexplained emotions, images, sounds and physical symptoms associated with the memory triggered.
-Since the memory is dissociated and not in long-term memory the emotions, sounds, and vivid images seems to originate from nowhere and unconnected to the person’s life.
+A trigger is a connection between where a negative painful memory is stored in a subconscious dissociative storage area and the conscious mind for retrieval in at a future time.
+A trigger is activated by an outside stimulus and evokes a surfacing of a dissociated memory which in turn produces unexplained emotions, images, sounds and physical symptoms associated with the memory triggered.
+Since the memory is dissociated and not in long-term memory the emotions, sounds, and vivid images seem to originate from nowhere and unconnected to the person’s life.

-In its simplest term, a trigger is a monitor connected to the conscious mind that gets activated by the PTSD symptom of hyper sensitivity and vigilance.
+In its simplest term, a trigger is a monitor connected to the conscious mind that gets activated by the PTSD symptom of hypersensitivity and vigilance.

 What is a Panic Attack?

-A panic attack is a brief episodes of intense anxiety, foreboding and fear.
+A panic attack is a brief episode of intense anxiety, foreboding, and fear.
 Often these people who experience a panic attack seem to feel that they are going to lose control of themselves.
 These attacks generally are not attached to a specific event or object but instead seem to come from nowhere for no apparent reason.
 The onset of a panic attack is sudden and repeated episodes of intense unexplained fear from within accompanied by physical symptoms.

 New Perspective on Panic Attacks

 As a survivor, it is very important to know whether you are experiencing a panic attack or a flashback that has been triggered in your mind.
-The main difference between a panic attack and triggered memory is not the symptoms themselves but the perception of what is happening due inaccurate information.
+The main difference between a panic attack and triggered memory is not the symptoms themselves but the perception of what is happening due to inaccurate information.